E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/G-CTMQC/readme.rst

         tests

-directory provides examples of input files to run one-dimensional calculations for Tully's models [TSH]_ and some reference calculations.
+directory provides examples of input files to run one-dimensional calculations with CT-MQC, surface hopping and Ehrenfest on Tully model #3 [TSH]_ and some reference calculations.